Last updated on July 27, 2024

 There are a ton of easy cuts to reduce the cost of this deck, a lot of which can be substituted with more slivers.

-And don’t be scared of dropping Sliver Hivelord and Sliver Legion if they’re too expensive, either.
-They often end up as overkill once they hit the board.
+And donโt be scared of replacing Sliver Hive, Sliver Hivelord and Sliver Legion if theyโre too expensive, either.
+The Hive could easily be an Ancient Ziggurat, and the others often end up as overkill once they hit the board.

-If it’s still a little steep, swap out Door of Destinies for some slower tribal support like Herald's Horn or Adaptive Automaton.
+There are plenty of good dual lands and modal dual face lands from Modern Horizons 3 that can take the place of shock lands with minimal drawback.
+If itโs still a little steep, swap out Door of Destinies for some slower tribal support like Herald's Horn or Adaptive Automaton.

 More Expensive